netvc/testing/draft-daede-netvc-testing.md

 ## PSNR-HVS-M

 The PSNR-HVS metric performs a DCT transform of 8x8 blocks of the image, weights the coefficients, and then calculates the PSNR of those coefficients.
-Several different sets of weights have been considered.
-The weights used by the dump_pnsrhvs.c tool have been found to be the best match to real MOS scores.
+Several different sets of weights have been considered. {{PSNRHVS}} The weights used by the dump_pnsrhvs.c tool have been found to be the best match to real MOS scores.

 ## SSIM

-SSIM (Structural Similarity Image Metric) is a still image quality metric introduced in 2004.
+SSIM (Structural Similarity Image Metric) is a still image quality metric introduced in 2004 {{SSIM}}.
 It computes a score for each individual pixel, using a window of neighboring pixels.
 These scores can then be averaged to produce a global score for the entire image.
 The original paper produces scores ranging between 0 and 1.

 For the metric to appear more linear on BD-rate curves, the score is converted into a nonlinear decibel scale: